COVID-19 Information (Birmingham Women’s and Children’s NHS Foundation Trust)

 - There is not a designated drop-off point.

-- Hospital Operations Centre is/are located on the ground floor of the hospital street corridor.
+- The Chapel is/are located on the first floor of the Hospital.

-- Access to Hospital Operations Centre is via the main entrance.
+- Access to the Chapel is via the Main Hospital entrance.

-- There is step free access to Hospital Operations Centre.
+- There is ramped/sloped access to the Chapel.

-- Hospital Operations Centre is approximately 50m from the main entrance.
+- The Chapel is approximately 43m from the lift.

 - Wayfinding signage is provided.